clevercool/ANT-Quantization/README.md

 ```

-This repository contains the source code for reproducing the experiments in the paper "ANT: Exploiting Adaptive Numerical Data Type for Low-bit Deep Neural Network Quantization" at MICRO'22 and "OliVe: Accelerating Large Language Models via Hardware-friendly Outlier-Victim Pair Quantization" at ISCA'23.
+This repository contains the source code for reproducing the experiments in the paper `"ANT: Exploiting Adaptive Numerical Data Type for Low-bit Deep Neural Network Quantization"` at MICRO'22 and `"OliVe: Accelerating Large Language Models via Hardware-friendly Outlier-Victim Pair Quantization"` at ISCA'23.

+## Project Structure

 `ant_quantization` contains the ANT framework with PyTorch.